 Is emotional eating an eating disorder?

-Emotional eating itself isn’t typically classified as an eating disorder, but it can be a form of disordered eating.
-When emotions drive eating more than physical hunger, and there are rigid food choices or a habit of labeling foods as good or bad, it may signal deeper issues.
-Frequent dieting, food restriction, or irregular meal timing can worsen this behavior, sometimes leading to obsessive thoughts about food that interfere with daily life.
-Feelings of guilt or shame after eating can make it an unhealthy pattern.
-Although emotional eating doesn’t meet the official criteria for an eating disorder, a mental health professional or registered dietitian can help address any negative relationship with food and assess if further support is needed, as noted by the Academy of Nutrition and Dietetics.
+Emotional eating isn’t generally considered an eating disorder, but it can be disordered eating.
+When emotions take precedence over physical hunger when it comes to eating, or there are rigid choices of food or a habit of labeling foods as good or bad, it can be a sign of deeper issues.
+Frequent dieting, restricting food, or eating at unusual times can exacerbate this behavior, even causing obsessive thoughts about food that hinder daily life.
+Eating becomes an unhealthy pattern if the food is followed by feelings of guilt or shame.
+While emotional eating doesn’t officially qualify as an eating disorder, a mental health professional or registered dietitian can address a person’s negative relationship with food and determine whether other support is warranted, according to the Academy of Nutrition and Dietetics.

 Alternatives to emotional eating